 The biggest risk factors for aortic dissections are:

-Two classification systems exist for aortic dissections, the Stanford classifications and DeBakey classifications.
-We’ll look at the former and ignore the latter.
+Two classification systems exist for aortic dissections, the Stanford classifications and DeBakey classifications, but the Stanford classification is the one which is used.
 Stanford type A aortic dissection originates from the ascending aorta and may extend all the way to the iliac bifurcation.
 Stanford type B aortic dissection originates from the beginning of the descending aorta and may also extend to the bifurcation.
 Stanford type A is the worst type.

 73. Congenital heart diseases